 How do you know you have COVID-19

-A positive result on a COVID-19 test, indicated that your are infected with COVID-19.
+A positive result on a COVID-19 test indicates that you are infected with COVID-19.

 Learn more about testing.